Burn Day Status

 Backyard Burning

-To obtain an APCD Backyard Burn Permit click here
+To obtain an APCD Backyard Burn Permit click here (currently closed)

 Backyard burning is the burning of yard green waste.
 Backyard burning burn piles may include dry weeds, plant prunings, shrubbery, tree trimmings, and branches.